GEG

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Dallas to Spokane costs $402 on the route between Dallas/Fort Worth Airport (DFW) and Spokane (GEG).
-The most popular route is between Dallas/Fort Worth Airport (DFW) and Spokane (GEG).
+The cheapest return flight from Dallas to Spokane costs $382 on the route between Dallas/Fort Worth Airport (DFW) and Spokane (GEG).
+Over the past month, this route was, on average, 13% cheaper than other Dallas-Spokane routes.
+It is also the most popular route.

 What’s the cheapest day of the week to fly from Dallas to Spokane?